reidycolm/MS1-Project/README.md

 ### View the live project [here.](https://reidycolm.github.io/MS1-Project/index.html)

 This is my first project as a Code Institute student.
 I decided to create a website for a fictitous business that specialised in boat tours along the Wild Atlantic Way.
-Becuase a service of this kind would attract customers of all ages and backgrounds, I thought it was very important to create a page that was easy to navigate and minimilist in its design.
+Because a service of this kind would attract customers of all ages and backgrounds, I thought it was very important to create a page that was easy to navigate and minimilist in its design.

 ## UX